 Inspiring Leaders believe that diversity, equity and inclusion (DEI) should lie at the heart of education.
 DEI is a core part of our teacher training programme and underpins all areas of commitment including trainee wellbeing, pastoral support, recruitment and our SCITT curriculum.

 Our DEI conference energises trainees’ passion for DEI in the very first week of the course.
 All cohorts come together to celebrate the importance of diversity in education and learn from both educators and experts in the field, sharing their insights and lived experiences.
-The 2021 conference’s incredible keynote speaker was Claire Birkenshaw, who talked to trainees about the vital importance of DEI in schools.
+Past keynotes have been by Claire Birkenshaw, Bennie Kara and Halil Tamgumus.

-Trainees have the opportunity to attend a variety of electives focusing on different protected characteristics, including sessions by Azuraye Williams looking at Being a Woman in Education and Intersectional Identities and Alex Toft who focused on Disability and Intersectionality.
+Trainees then have the opportunity to attend a variety of electives focusing on different protected characteristics.

 Inspiring Leaders are part of a collaboration of ITT providers in the East Midlands who have all committed to a pledge to ensure trainees and teachers are protected from discrimination, harassment or victimisation due to protected characteristics.

-As part of this collaboration, there are half termly networks which all trainees are welcome to attend.
-This year we have networks for Black and Global Majority (AKA BAME) and LGBT+ trainee and aspirant teachers.
+As part of this collaboration, there are half termly networks which all trainees are welcome to attend such a Black and Global Majority (AKA BAME) and LGBT+ trainee and aspirant teachers.
 These networks provide opportunities for trainee teachers to connect with and listen to authentic voices.